JadeShepardson/Budget/README.md

 # Budget
-An app that helps people budget using combinatorial optimization via Knapsack Problem
+A web app that helps people budget using combinatorial optimization via Knapsack Problem